mtaylo12/emscripten-js-capi/README.md

 # js-capi
+This repo is a mini tutorial on using the JavaScript C API in Emscripten.

 to run:
-- install emscripten (see helpful links)
+- install emscripten
 - **make**
 - **python -m http.server**